October 2017 Sept 2017 >>

 Instead of non-skid tape, these treads have been sanded.
 Sand is more durable than anti-skid tape which tends to wear unevenly and look scruffy in highly trafficked areas.
 Also, unlike anti-skid tape that sometimes lifts at the edges, there’s no chance of that happening when using sand.
 Read how to do it HERE.
 Or get a PDF copy of her informative book for less than a cappuccino.
 Paperback available as well.

 Our DVD Videos on USB Memory Stick

-Last summer, while away in the wilderness, I was thinking of my video workstation back at the shack and planning, by popular demand, to re-engineer our earlier videos into widescreen high resolution files that could be loaded onto a memory stick.
+Last summer, while away in the wilderness, I was thinking of my video workstation back at the shack and planning to re-engineer our earlier videos into widescreen high resolution files that could be loaded onto a memory stick.